Know the Laws: Kentucky

-A protective order is a paper which is signed by a judge and tells the abuser to stop the abuse or face serious legal consequences.
-It offers civil legal protection from domestic violence to both female and male victims.
-In KY, an immediate temporary order is known as an emergency protective order (EPO) and a final, long-term order is known as a domestic violence order (DVO).
+A domestic violence order is a paper that is signed by a judge and tells the abuser to stop the abuse or face serious legal consequences.
+In Kentucky, an immediate ex parte temporary order is known as an emergency protective order (EPO) and a final, longer-term order is known as a domestic violence order (DVO).

-Note: You cannot get a protective order against a boyfriend who you do NOT have a child with and have NEVER lived with, since that does not fit the definition of a "member of an unmarried couple."
-To read the exact defintions of "family members" or "members of an unmarried couple," go to Who can get a protective order?
+Note: If you want to get protection against a boyfriend/girlfriend with whom you do not have a child or with whom you have never lived, you may qualify for an interpersonal protective order.
+(Those relationships do not fit the legal definition of a "member of an unmarried couple" to qualify for a domestic violence order.)
+To read the exact definitions of "family members" or "members of an unmarried couple," go to Who can get a protective order?

 There are two types of orders:

 Domestic Violence Orders (DVOs).
-A Domestic Violence Orders (DVO) is a longer-term version of an EPO and can offer some more protections than an EPO.
-A DVO can only be issued to you after you have had a full court hearing, where you and the abuser both have the opportunity to tell your sides of the story to a judge.
-You must attend that hearing.
+A domestic violence order can only be issued after you have had a full court hearing where you and the abuser both have the opportunity to tell your sides of the story to a judge.
+If the judge believes that "domestic violence or abuse has occurred and may again occur," s/he can order a DVO.*4 You must attend that hearing.
 If you do not go to the hearing, your EPO may expire and you will have to start the process over.

 However, if you have left the home and want to keep the address where you are staying confidential, filing in that county would likely not be a good idea since it would alert the abuser to the fact that you are living in that county.

 An emergency protective order (EPO) and a can do the following:

 A domestic violence order (DVO) can do the following: